defenseunicorns/uds-common/docs/adrs/0002-apache-2.0-for-all-uds-products.md

 Copy-left is still Open Source, but it does cause many organizations to be hesitant to adopt.
-Because we believe so deeply in wide adoption of FOSS and mission impact is still what drives us, we are choosing to keeping everything Apache-2.0 to avoid hindering adoption by our competitors.
+Because we believe so deeply in wide adoption of FOSS and mission impact is still what drives us, we are choosing to keep everything Apache-2.0 to avoid hindering adoption by our competitors.
 I believe this aligns very well with our culture and is the kind of company I want to be a part of.